architect/arc.codes/src/views/docs/en/guides/frontend/websocket-functions.md

 WebSockets provide a persistent connection between a client and a server.
 When we need persistent real-time data, we create a web socket server and then a connecting client for the two endpoints to exchange messages back-and-forth.

 We accomplish this by using [API Gateway](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-websocket-api-overview.html), which assembles client connections for HTTP functions.
 WebSockets can now be an event source for Lambda.
-In other words, you can now add WebSockets to your application without running, maintaining, and operating servers/containers/VMs.
+In other words, you can now add WebSockets to your application without running, maintaining, and operating servers / containers / VMs.

 Architect provides endpoints pre-configured with Lambda handler functions deployed and ready to iterate, complete with local development and isolated staging and production environments.